-- Our Timothy Hay Based Guinea Pig Food Pellets Are Made With Only The Finest Ingredients - Including Our Hand Selected Timothy Hay.
+- Timothy Hay Based Guinea Pig Food Pellets Made With Only The Finest Ingredients

-- These Guinea Pig Pellets Are Fortified with All Essential Vitamins And Minerals Your Guinea Pig Needs To Thrive.
+- Fortified With All Essential Vitamins And Minerals Your Guinea Pig Needs To Thrive

 These pellets are also available in larger-sized bags (10 lb, 25 lb) which a lot of owners appreciate.
 Another great thing is that Small Pet is a family-run business based in the USA.
 They pay extra attention to the quality of the ingredients and you can be sure that every pack had been formed with love.
 The company uses only local ingredients.
 And even the package is made in the US (not China).

-The actual pellets are Timothy hay based and they are fortified with all the essential minerals and vitamins.
-Bear in mind that this is a great option for the adult guinea pigs.
+The actual pellets are Timothy hay-based and they are fortified with all the essential minerals and vitamins.
+Bear in mind that this is a great option for adult guinea pigs.
 Timothy hay has less calcium (in comparison to alfalfa).
 Therefore, the young guinea pigs will simply not be able to get enough minerals with these pellets.

 The ingredients are milled in small batches.
 That means that the product turns out to be as fresh as it can possibly be (a lot of customers noted that).
 The only downside of these pellets can be the price.